sky-shift/skyshift/examples/bookinfo-demo/README.md

 # BookInfo  Example

-This example demonstrates an how an application like [Istio BookInfo](https://istio.io/latest/docs/examples/bookinfo/) can be deployed using Skyshift
+This example demonstrates how an application like [Istio BookInfo](https://istio.io/latest/docs/examples/bookinfo/) can be deployed using Skyshift
 This test uses two k8s clusters:

-* A Product-Page microservice (application frontend) and details microservice run on the first cluster, which is used as a frontned.
+* Cluster1 : A Product-Page microservice (application frontend) and details microservice run on the first cluster, which is used as frontend.
-* The Reviews-V2 (display rating with black stars) and Rating microservices run on the second cluster, used as a backend.
+* Cluster2 : A Reviews-V2 (display rating with black stars) and Rating microservices run on the second cluster, used as backend.

-This example needs atleast two k8s clusters or local KIND clusters

-1) Start Skyshift using the commands listed in Readme
+1) Start Skyshift using the commands listed in [README.md](../../README.md).

 2) Add the first cluster to Skyshift

     Optionally, Create and configure KIND cluster
     ```
     kind create cluster --name=cluster1
     ```